buttplugio/buttplug-developer-guide/developer-guide/writing-buttplug-applications/device-enum.md

 While the events are handy for updating UI, Client implementations usually also hold a list of currently connected devices that can be used for iteration if needed.

 Both events may be fired at any time during a Buttplug Client/Server session.
-It is rare for DeviceAdded to be called outside of scanning being active, but it can happen and should be planned for.
+DeviceAdded can be called outside of StartScanning()/StopScanning(), and even right after connect, so it is a good idea to set up a callback/handler for that event before connecting the client to the server.

 ## Code Example